AlibabaCloudDocs/ecs/intl.en-US/API Reference/Images/ExportImage.md

 ## Description

--   If system disk snapshots have been taken for instances created from Alibaba Cloud Marketplace images, you cannot call this operation to export the custom images created from these system disk snapshots.
+-   If system disk snapshots have been taken for the instances created from Alibaba Cloud Marketplace images, you cannot call this operation to export the custom images created from these system disk snapshots.
 -   A custom image cannot be exported if it contains more than four data disk snapshots or if one of the data disk snapshots exceeds 500 GiB in size.
--   Before you export a custom image, you must use Resource Access Management \(RAM\) to create a RAM role for ECS and authorize ECS to write data to OSS.
+-   Before you export a custom image, you must use Resource Access Management \(RAM\) to create a RAM role for ECS and authorize ECS to write data to Object Storage Service \(OSS\).

     1. Create a role named `AliyunECSImageExportDefaultRole`.
 Configure the following trust policy for the role: